 4. The BCG Pymetrics Test is bias-free and more accessible

 In the old McKinsey Problem Solving Test or the BCG Online Case (Potential Test), candidates with a business background or at least a more quantitive degree outperform candidates from other walks of life.
 These old tests rely heavily on business acumen and math performance, which negatively impacts the results of candidates not familiar with such tasks.
-Additionally, the Online Case is based on a heavily standardized format with a specific set of question types that candidates can prepare really well for (we know the test inside-out and can attest that this testing format is more ‘hackable’).
+Additionally, the Online Case and Chatbot Interview are based on heavily standardized formats with a specific set of question types that candidates can prepare really well for (we know the test inside-out and can attest that this testing format is more ‘hackable’).

 While a format like the Pymetrics might be harder to prepare for, we are confident that candidates can also prepare for this type of assessment.
 After all, McKinsey has claimed the same with the introduction of their Imbellus Problem Solving Game, yet, candidates that went through our extensive training on the test significantly outperform their peers.

 On a broader scale the BCG Pymetrics Test assesses 2 things: